oracle/python-cx_Oracle/doc/subscription.rst

 .. attribute:: Subscription.cqqos

-   This read-only attribute returns the cqqos used to register the subscription when it was created.
+   This read-only attribute returns the quality of service flags used to register the subscription when it was created.
+This attribute is deprecated and will be removed in a future version of cx_Oracle.
+Use the qos attribute instead.

 .. attribute:: Subscription.id

-   This read-only attribute returns the registration ID returned by the database when this subscription was created.
-Support for this attribute requires Oracle 11g or higher.
+   This read-only attribute returns the registration ID returned by the database when the subscription was created.

 .. attribute:: Subscription.namespace